About Me

 Education

-Bachelor of Arts, journalism, University of Iowa, Iowa City, IA.
+Bachelor of Arts, journalism, University of Iowa.
 2001.